rromanchuk/amazon-vod-preset-convert/README.md

 When using the -f (or --save) flag this will save two files.
 One contains the video and audio parameters the other contains a Thumbnail preset.
 When this flag is excluded, the output of the script will just print on the terminal screen.

+#### Known issues

+- If you use the value `auto` for *Audio Sample Rate* or *Bit Rate* this script will fail.
+- If your preset has thumbnail generation and you use the `-i` flag, this script will fail.
+Workaround: Just pass the arguments `-r, -p, -c`

 ## License

 This library is licensed under the Apache 2.0 License.